eyounx/ZOOpt/example/simple_functions/README.md

 # Optimization Example on Simple Functions

-In `example.py`, there are some examples of optimizing simple functions defined in `fx.pl`
+In `example.py`, there are some examples of optimizing simple functions defined in `fx.py`

-Four simple functions in `fx.pl`
+Four simple functions in `fx.py`

 * `sphere`: a convex hyper-sphere function in real dimensions